-Giannone and Recihlin (2006) study the risk sharing implications of European integration using regression models similar to the one in Sørenson, Yosha, Wu and Zhu (2006).
-Using the consumption and output data of the EU members, they document an increase in the extent of risk sharing among European countries during the early 1990s when financial integration in Europe started gaining momentum.
-Their results are stronger for longer horizons implying that the countries have used financial markets more effectively to insure against relatively more persistent shocks.
+Using the same methodology, recent studies attempt to quantify the extent of international consumption risk sharing and how financial integration contributes to risk sharing over time.
+Sørenson, Yosha, Wu and Zhu (2006) analyze the relationship between home bias and international risk sharing.
+They document that the extent of international risk sharing among industrial countries has risen during the late 1990s while home bias in debt and equity holdings has declined.
+They find that there is a positive association between foreign portfolio assets and the extent of income risk sharing appear to be positively correlated.
+Giannone and Reichlin (2006) document an increase in the extent of risk sharing among European countries during the early 1990s when financial integration in Europe started gaining momentum.
+Their results are stronger at longer time horizons, implying that these countries have used financial markets more effectively to insure against relatively more persistent shocks.

-Artis and Hoffmann (2006a) examine the extent of consumption risk sharing among the OECD, EU, and EMU country groups in the 1980-2000 period using an approach similar to that of Sørenson, Yosha, Wu and Zhu (2006).
-Artis and Hoffman argue that, in order to capture the low-frequency comovement of output and consumption, the risk sharing regressions used by Sørenson et al. should be modified.
-In particular, they suggest employing regression models based on the levels of consumption and output rather than their growth rates.
-They refer to the regression estimates based on the levels as measures of the extent of long-run consumption risk sharing.14
+Artis and Hoffmann (2006a,b) examine the extent of consumption risk sharing among the OECD, EU, and EMU country groups during the period 1980-2000.
+They argue that, in order to capture the low-frequency comovement of output and consumption, the risk sharing regressions used by Sørenson et al. should be run using the levels of consumption and output rather than their growth rates.
+They refer to the regression estimates based on the levels as measures of the extent of long-run consumption risk sharing.